SCIInstitute/ShapeWorks/Documentation/UseCases.md

 * Opens View2  to visualize results by calling methods in AnalyzeUtils.py

 ### Grooming
+For a description of the grooming tools and parameters, see: [Groom.md](https://github.com/SCIInstitute/ShapeWorks/Documentation/Groom.md)
 1. Isotropic Resampling - Both the image and mesh are resampled to have uniform voxel spacing.
 2. Apply Padding- Segmentations which lie on the image boundary will have a hole on that intersection.
 Padding is added to the images and segmentations prevent this.
 3. Center of Mass Alignment - Center of mass alignment is performed before aligning the samples to a reference.
 This factors out translations reducing the risk of misalignment and allows for a median sample to be selected as the reference.